Sanmenxia Henan, China Travel Guide

 This period offers the lowest prices for travel and accommodations, along with the fewest tourists.
 Winter provides a rare opportunity to witness thousands of migratory swans at Swan Lake.

-Be prepared for extreme temperatures—cold in winter and hot, humid conditions with heavy rain in summer.
+Be prepared for severe temperatures—cold in winter and hot, humid conditions with heavy rain in summer.
 Heavy summer rains can disrupt travel plans or outdoor activities.
 Some attractions may operate with reduced hours during winter.

 Monsoon season & temperature extremes